(Drawing by Wilson)

 The place was searched in the sixties by Henry de Lumley.
 See hominides.com if you can read French to know more about this paleolitic settlement.

-The museum isn't very large and is a bit old fashioned.
-It exhibits traces of these people, objects, tools, model reconstitutions which wil enables children (but not only) to imagine what kind of life they had.
+The museum isn't very large.
+It was made more fashionable in 2016.
+It exhibits traces of these people, objects, tools, model reconstitutions which will enables children (but not only) to imagine what kind of life they had.
 You can visit the museum within an hour and therefore it won't bore your children.

 The entrance ticket entitles you to visit the Roman archeology museum and the Natural History museum at no extra cost, within 48 hours.